ni/nimi-python/docs/niscope/functions.rst

-.. function:: read(num_samples, timeout=5.0)
+.. py:method:: read(num_samples, timeout=5.0)

     Initiates an acquisition, waits for it to complete, and retrieves the data.
-The process is similar to calling :py:func:`niscope._initiate_acquisition`, :py:func:`niscope.acquisition_status`, and :py:func:`niscope._fetch`.
-The only difference is that with :py:func:`niscope.read`, you enable all channels specified with **channelList** before the acquisition; in the other method, you enable the channels with :py:func:`niscope.configure_vertical`.
+The process is similar to calling :py:meth:`niscope.Session._initiate_acquisition`, :py:meth:`niscope.Session.acquisition_status`, and :py:meth:`niscope.Session._fetch`.
+The only difference is that with :py:meth:`niscope.Session.read`, you enable all channels specified with **channelList** before the acquisition; in the other method, you enable the channels with :py:meth:`niscope.Session.configure_vertical`.

     This function may return multiple waveforms depending on the number of channels, the acquisition type, and the number of records you specify.